shepai/Circuit-Python-ML/README.md

 \end{bmatrix}
 $$

-Then this output is subjected to an activation function, represented as $$\phi$$ is proceeded into the next layer.
+Then this output is subjected to an activation function, represented as $\phi$ is proceeded into the next layer.

 $$
 \phi \begin{pmatrix}\begin{bmatrix}